ericjorgensen/ericjorgensen/README.md

 - Partner with me and other managers to drive initiatives across the team

 ## My job as a director 💼
 - Build and maintain a team and organizational culture that allows us to attract, retain, and support top-class talent (that’s you!) who do amazing things for our custmers and GitHub.
 - Set context and provide high level direction for the engineering teams working on Projects.
 - Give feedback and provide coaching to help managers grow in their careers and achieve their goals.
 - Work closing with Product and Design leads to ensure that we are working on the most important thing.
 - Set teams up for success to ship with momentum and quality.

-## My expectations for you as a manager or director
+## My expectations for you as a manager or engineer
 - Be generous with your unique gifts — teams are strongest when people contribute the work of the team without ego or comparison to the contributions of others
 - Communicate and document frequently in whatever medium is most comfortable for you (e.g. Slack, GitHub, etc.).
 - Hold yourself, your teammates, and me accountable to being the best team possible.
 (Credit to [Chiedo John](https://github.com/chiedo/leadership/blob/main/README.md) for this one)

 ### How I approach my job
 I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do your job in the best possible way and achieve your career goals.
-Your time at GitHub and on this team is one stop in your career path.
-I want to make sure that you get the most out of your time here.
+Your time at GitHub and in this group is one stop in your career path, and I want to make sure that you get the most out of our time working together.

 I default to high autonomy; my preferred management mode is to trust you to handle your day-to-day work without much guidance or direction from me.
 We hired you because you are smart and capable.
 I trust you to know your own limits and ask for support when needed.
 I may provide suggestions and raise concerns, but I will generally not force a solution.